 Whether you're a recent college grad who's new to the job search or a seasoned professional looking for a change, the first step to finding a job is having a fantastic résumé.
-The purpose of your résumé is to make the reader want to interview you.
-Résumés should be informative, concise, consistent, and should highlight intriguing skills and experience.
+The purpose of this document is to make the reader want to interview you.
+Résumés should be informative, concise, and consistent, and they should highlight intriguing skills and experience.
 You want it to grab an employer's attention early and provide a concentrated, convincing argument that you perfectly match the position at hand.
 This guide will walk you through writing a great professional résumé and what you can do to make it stand out among a sea of other applicants.
 Here's everything you need to know.

 For entrepreneurs, sales personnel, recent graduates, and others with less-than-standard experience, an alternative format called the functional approach might make more sense.
 This format puts an emphasis on your abilities and achievements, categorizing your experience by industry, type of position, skill, and what you did rather than when you did it.